 More Limited Choices

 As most auto manufacturers begin ramping up production of new electric vehicles, consumers will have many more choices than they had five years ago.
-But until some of these newer makes and models start to hit the market, used electric car choices remain limited.
+But until some of these newer makes and models hit the market, used electric car choices remain limited.
 Also, you’ll likely have to make a few sacrifices with customizations if you choose to buy used.

 Not Eligible for Electric Vehicle Federal Tax Credits